gijit/gi/README.md

 luajit_push_cdata_uint64(), luajit_push_cdata_int64(),
-and luajit_ctypeid() were added to the luajit API to support passing int64/uint64 values from Go to Lua and back to Go without loss of data.
+and luajit_ctypeid() were added to the luajit API to support passing int64/uint64 values from Go to Lua and back to Go without the loss of data formerly associated with casting to double (float64) and back.

 2018 Jan 13 update